 After graduating in 2015, Eric toured Europe for a number of months while playing on cruise ships.
-Realizing his true passion for composing and playing his own music, Eric has since been touring the country with his self- titled group and released two albums as a band leader and composer: "Eco Quartet" (2017) and "Power" (2018); "Maya" (2019) is set to be released this summer.
+Realizing his true passion for composing and playing his own music, Eric has since been touring the country with his self- titled group and released three albums as a band leader and composer: "Eco Quartet" (2017), "Power" (2018), and "Maya" (2019).

 Eric has been surrounded by the music business for his entire life, but not on the side that you might expect.
 Growing up and working in a family business that constructs stages for festivals (one of them being the Newport Jazz Festival) around the country exposed Eric to music and a way of life that he would have never experienced otherwise.